Huster-Hq/PaGKD/README.md

 You can also directly download the `well-trained model` from [Google Drive](https://drive.google.com/drive/folders/1ohYcGtadxcfevFdtLmDsfntqxkdrQR2c?usp=drive_link), and predict the results by `test.py`.

 ## Citation
-If you find our paper and code useful in your research, please consider giving us a star ⭐ and citing ADD by the following BibTeX entry.
+If you find our paper and code useful in your research, please consider giving us a star ⭐ and citing PaGKD by the following BibTeX entry.
 ```
-@inproceedings{hu2025holistic,
-  title={Holistic White-Light Polyp Classification via Alignment-Free Dense Distillation of Auxiliary Optical Chromoendoscopy},
+@article{hu2026pairing,
+  title={Pairing-free Group-level Knowledge Distillation for Robust Gastrointestinal Lesion Classification in White-Light Endoscopy},
-  author={Hu, Qiang and Wang, Qimei and Chen, Jia and Ji, Xuantao and Liu, Mei and Li, Qiang and Wang, Zhiwei},
+  author={Hu, Qiang and Wang, Qimei and Guo, Yingjie and Li, Qiang and Wang, Zhiwei},
-  booktitle={International Conference on Medical Image Computing and Computer-Assisted Intervention},
-  pages={251--261},
-  year={2025},
-  organization={Springer}
+  journal={arXiv preprint arXiv:2601.09209},
+  year={2026}
 }
 ```